A GENERAL GUIDE TO STONE

 (c) Metamorphic – rock was originally sedimentary or igneous rock that changed (or metamorphosed) over aeons of time.
 Usually as a result of great heat and / or pressure.

-Within each of these basic groups there can be a wide variation of sub-classes of stone each with a different character and nature that will either make these stones suitable for house signs or not.
+Within each of these basic groups there can be a wide variation of sub-classes of stone each with a different character and nature that will either make these stones suitable for engraving or carving for house signs or not.

 Igneous rocks are created by volcanic activity are among the oldest rocks on earth.
-As house sign makers the rock that we are most interested in, within this group is granite.
+As house sign engravers the rock that we are most interested in, within this group is granite.

 Black granite house plaque